Stocks mostly rise on hope for progress on China trade talks

-TOKYO (AP) — Asian stocks are mostly higher Monday as investors welcomed signs of progress in resolving the trade dispute between the U.S. and China.
+TOKYO (AP) — Global stocks mostly rose Monday amid signs of progress in resolving the trade dispute between the U.S. and China.
 The Wall Street Journal reported the countries hope to have a resolution by November.

+THE QUOTE: "China and U.S. restarting trade talks, no matter how tentative they are, will undoubtedly be a positive development for risk appetite," says Chang Wei Liang at Mizuho Bank in Singapore.

-ENERGY: U.S. benchmark crude fell 12 cents to $65.79 a barrel.
-It picked up 0.7 percent to $65.91 a barrel in New York late last week.
-Brent crude, the standard for international oil prices, dipped 21 cents to $71.62 per barrel in London.
+ENERGY: U.S. benchmark crude was down 18 cents at $65.73 a barrel.
+It picked up 0.7 percent to $65.91 a barrel in New York late on Friday.
+Brent crude, the standard for international oil prices, rose 16 cents to $71.99 per barrel in London.

 Follow Yuri Kageyama on Twitter at https://twitter.com/yurikageyama